ccchase7/startup/README.md

     array on the server side after it gets upgraded) and defines what actions it should take when it gets a message from the websocket.
     - It uses a broadcastEvent method to send a message to the webSocket (which is then received and distributed by the WebSocketServer)

+Notes from Simon React:
+    - It's a little more complicated because instead of just having a server listening for requests and returning files, it's hosting an application inside the React framework, so you have to have extra configuration files (like manifest.json that gives the overview of the app) and you have to include a ton of React packages.
+    - The router you use for this one is different since it lets you use React, you get it using react-router-dom, which lets you set up your endpoints (kind of) for how to get components back based on what happens. (you define the "to" path in the html, and you define the "router definitions" to let it know what to do when it asks for that path (which, instead of going to another page it will just display a different component.))
+        - You can handle some errors here by making a < Route path='*' element={< NotFound />} /> one, which is like the default for an unknown component name
+    - You can also embed authentication (being logged in) checking in the jsx file, not as an "if authenticated" directly, but more as a passive check requirement
+    - Changing over to react:
+        - "class" is now "className"
+        - You're going to turn your functions into inner functions of the react component.
+        - query selectors will now become state variables, since everything is controlled by the state now (which means you might have to centralize the states in the parent)
+    - The Deployment Script: builds a production 'distribution package' of it, removes the old build from production, copies the package over and turns on the service, then removes the local copy of the distribution package.

 </details>
 <details markdown="1"><summary>Notes From Startup</summary>
 Notes from Start up HTML and CSS: